Stanisław Masłowski: Works

 The most interesting result of the Ukrainian and other Masłowski's expeditions were quite precursory studies and sketches from nature – watercolours, pencils, and oils, including "Trójka bałagulska" (en.
-A Three-Horse Carriage, National Museum, Kraków), "Studium konia" (en.
+A Three-Horse Carriage, National Museum in Kraków), "Studium konia" (en.
 Study of a Horse – ibid.), "Zima" (en.
 Winter – ibid.), "Cyganka" (en.
 Gypsy woman, 1877, formerly in Bohdan Wydżga collections), "Studium jamnika" (en.
 Study of Dachshund), "Szczeniaki" (en.
 Puppies – owned by the artist's family), "Studium psa" (en.
 Study of a Dog), "Głowy byków" (en.
 Bulls Heads – National Museum in Warsaw), "Oset" (en.
 Thistle, between 1876 and 1878, reproduced as a vignette in the "Sfinks" Monthly Secession magazine in 1909 and 1912).
 Their cognitive function rapidly transformed and expanded.
 One of the most interesting studies arose during a few days stay in the Gypsy camp behind the Warsaw-Praga Turnpike.
 But first fame, and even financial success brought him no pioneer "minor sketches" but "Duma Jaremy" (en.
 Jarema's Duma) and "Taniec Kozaków" (en.
 Cossacks Dance – Kozachok, reproduced in the booklet No 11 of "Album of Polish Painters" (Polish: "Album malarzy polskich", ed.
 Warsaw 1885).

 In 1884–1887 Stanisław Masłowski entered into a new phase of creativity.
 He came into a close relationship with a fellow group of painters and writers associated with "Wędrowiec" (en.
 "The Wanderer") weekly magazine, i. e. with Aleksander Gierymski and Antoni Sygietyński, with young Józef Pankiewicz and Władysław Podkowiński.
 This period already in 1884 resulted in large oil-composition done in the atelier, which is a landscape entitled "Wschód Księżyca" (en.
-Moonrise, National Museum in Cracow – in the "Cloth Hall" Department).
+Moonrise, National Museum in Kraków – in the "Cloth Hall" Department).
 In Masłowski's painting now pushed to the fore the problem of light in the night and day – the colour issue parallel to the value question.
 Masłowski's painting underwent profound changes during this period.
 This is evidenced also by following paintings: "Wschód słońca" (en.
 Sunrise, 1886), and next: "Zachód słońca" (en.
 Sunset, 1887), "Targ na Mariensztacie" (en.
 Market on Mariensztat, ca. 1887), "Południe" (en.
 Noon, ca. 1888).
 These images pave Masłowski's way to Impressionism.
 Gerson in criticism in 1888 notes: "Mr. Masłowski sent to the exhibition a "Mazovian Cottage" – a watercolour painting of rare beauty and strength".
 Gerson sees in it a lot of brightness, richness, strength of color, plasticity.